PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/TradeBot.md

 2. You must be on the first box.
 3. Do not have any untradable Pokémon in these boxes. (no fused Pokémon)

 > It goes without saying that this is a very dangerous program.
-Don’t run this program unattended unless the game is completely free of Pokémon you want to keep.
+Don't run this program unattended unless the game is completely free of Pokémon you want to keep.

 ### Default Program Settings